Noeliadoman/Doman-Bradley-Tillery/docs/proposal-template.md

 The project will be all of mostly coded in Python, using any IDE appropriate.
 All updates and changes to the code will be pushed and pulled from the team GitHub.
 Weather API -- available online for free
 We will also implement the use of Google Collab in order to make updates more efficient and easy for us.
-We may or may not decide to 'upgrade' to an app, or possibly a physical display if time permits.
-This is not planned but may be included in later development.

 # Method/Approach
-We plan to 'attack' this project through the use of the 'waterfall' design method.
+We plan to 'attack' this project through the use of a mix of the 'waterfall' design method and the 'Agile' design method.
 We will follow the group assignments in the class as well as take initiative to meet and produce a plan for, and eventually a product, that is what we have outlined above.
 Testing will be ongoing and any code updates will be pushed to the team GitHub with adequate commenting and notes.
 Group meetings will occur regularly, tentatively on Mondays at 2 pm.
+The methods will be blended together arbitarily in the way that is most convenient.
+A Gantt chart will be used as the main planning, and then we will move into development and testing of code, with meetings every Monday and as needed to ensure progress is swift and effective.

 # Estimated Timeline
 This project will be completed within the six week timeline allowed in the class.
 We will make regular progress and have regular meetings, testing the project as we develop.